esteil/atvfiles/README.txt

 * alan_quatermain (#awkwardtv) for his magic code to bypass the plugin whitelist.
 * Telusman (http://telusman.deviantart.com/) for the new icon.
+* The Sapphire Team (http://appletv.nanopi.net) for the Leopard compatibility code.
 * jsh, Marco Schreijen, tomoto, GoldstarQC, elchubi, Valdemar, Stefan Christiansson, slump, BABAPUS, teldec and ryokale for translations.